nikvaessen/rethinking-bnn-optimization/README.md

 You can also check out one of our prebuilt [docker images](https://hub.docker.com/r/plumerai/deep-learning/tags).

+## Running on Google Cloud Platform

+See `gcp-docs/install_google_dl_vm.md` for instructions on running these experiments on GCP deep learning vm.

 ## Installation

 This is a complete Python module.
 To install it in your local Python environment, `cd` into the folder containing `setup.py` and run: